“How much fun is THIS?!

-Styx of Stroud is a mixed Border Morris side, launched in 2012 to perform traditional and contemporary dances in the Border style - so like the best cider, that’s from the borders of Herefordshire, Shropshire, Worcestershire and (just a little bit) Gloucestershire.
+Styx of Stroud is a mixed Border Morris side, launched in 2012 to perform traditional and contemporary dances in the Border style - so, like the best cider, that’s from the borders of Herefordshire, Shropshire, Worcestershire and (just a little bit) Gloucestershire.

 We wear tattercoats, black with flashes of red and green to reflect the felt-making heritage of our home town of Stroud in Gloucestershire.
-Where we still make the yellow stuff for all the tennis balls at Wimbledon and the green for snooker tables (fun facts).
+Where we still make the yellow stuff for all the tennis balls at Wimbledon and the green for snooker tables (<< fun facts).

-We paint our faces with masks as a disguise, just like the old boys did back in the day with soot and fat.
-We don't have to use soot and fat, although some of us do like a bit of lard.
+We paint our faces with stripes of black and red as a disguise, just like the old boys did back in the day with soot and fat.

 And our kit is a mix of tatters and lace, corsets, boots, a bit of steampunk, bells and black hats with feathers and flowers, with our hand-whittled sticks made of hazel.